Lemon. The Sun King of Citrus

 The plant

-Lemon (Citrus Limon) is an important medicinal plant of the Rutaceae family, which includes all citrus fruits and native to the tropical and subtropical Asian area.
-Along with many other members of the genus Citrus, Lemon was born spontaneously as a hybrid: that’s the reason why it may not be recognized as a “species” for different taxonomies.
+The lemon (Citrus Limon) is an important medicinal plant in the Rutaceae family, to which all citrus fruits belong, and is native to tropical and subtropical Asia.
+The lemon, along with many other members of the genus Citrus, have arisen spontaneously as hybrids and therefore may or may not be recognized as “species,” depending on different taxonomies.

-Maybe you’ve noticed it at the local fruit and vegetable market: there are so many lemon cultivars.
-They can have pointed or rounded bases, they can be more or less large or more or less juicy.
-Since the lemon tree prefers warm climates, the major production in our country is located in Sicily, Calabria, Campania and Puglia.
-The most cultivated variety is called the Feminello Comune which originated local, unique and precious varieties.
+There are many cultivars of lemons, we notice this among the various types that can be found at the local fruit and vegetable market: pointed or rounded base, larger or smaller lemons, more or less juicy.
+Since the lemon plant loves warm climates, the largest production in our country occurs in Sicily, Calabria, Campania and Apulia.
+The most cultivated variety is called the Femminello Comune, from which unique and valuable local varieties have originated.

 What are the properties and benefits of lemon?

-Like many medicinal plants, every part of the lemon has a different function: its rind is rich in an essential oil which helps the gastrointestinal tone and turns out to be useful after a hearty banquet or, on the contrary, if you have a lack of appetite.
-Lemon juice is able to lift your mood thanks to its exciting scent, but it also contains vitamin B and an important amount of vitamin C, mineral salts and potassium.
-For the same reason it performs a protective function on the body, besides fighting sodium excess and regulating kidney function.
-Lemon’s glycosides and flavonoids reinforce capillaries and improve circulation.
-Lemon leaves, rich in limonene and terpene compounds with calming and antispasmodic properties, are also recommended against palpitations, insomnia, headaches and asthma.
+Like many officinal plants, several components can be used of the lemon plant: the peel is rich in an essential oil capable of tonifying the digestive system, ideal after a lavish feast or in cases of lack of appetite.
+The juice, in addition to bringing cheerfulness and good cheer because of its intoxicating scent, contains B vitamins and an important amount of vitamin C, mineral salts and potassium.
+For this reason it is able to perform a protective function on the body, but also to combat excess sodium and regulate kidney function.
+The glucosides and flavonoids present, strengthen capillaries and improve circulation.
+The leaves, which are rich in limonene and terpene compounds with calming and antispasmodic properties, are also recommended for reducing palpitations, insomnia, headaches and asthma.

-But it’s vitamin C which is truly responsible for lemon’s benefits: it helps iron absorption in legumes and green leafy vegetables in order to counteract anemia; it boosts the immune system, prevents kidney stones and improves skin health.
-What everyone doesn’t know is that you can find the largest amount of vitamin C in the peel which, unlike the juice, is also rich in fiber and calcium.
-In the peel there is also limonene, a valuable molecule with an unmistakable scent: according to many studies its anti-inflammatory properties can prevent tumor growth.
-A single fruit with fruitful benefits.
+The vitamin C present in Lemon is mainly responsible for the many benefits of this magical fruit: it helps absorb iron in legumes and green leafy vegetables, thus fighting anemia; it strengthens the immune system, prevents the formation of kidney stones and is useful for skin health.
+What not everyone knows is that the greatest amount of vitamin C is found in the peel, which unlike the juice is also rich in fiber and calcium.
+Then in the peel is limonene, a valuable molecule with an unmistakable scent and which, according to many studies, has the ability to prevent tumor growth due to its anti-inflammatory action.
+One citrus fruit, a thousand benefits.

 How to use lemon?

-Did you know it?
-You can buy Italian lemons all year round thanks to the many varieties that grow on our peninsula.
-Some advice to buy the best ones: choose lemons with the leaves still attached and with a slightly wrinkled skin.
-Another tip: don’t forget to feel the juice to the touch and remember that sizes don’t matter and don’t always rhyme with juiciness!
-One last thing: don’t pick lemons with black spots on the skin, it’s a clear sign of the passage of parasites.
+You can buy Italian lemons year-round, thanks to the many varieties grown in our peninsula.
+Any tips on how to choose them when buying them?
+Prefer lemons that have their leaves attached and those with little wrinkled skin.
+You should be able to feel the juice inside the lemon, and remember that size is not always synonymous with juiciness!
+Finally, avoid lemons with black dots on the peel, a sign of pest passage.

-Did you know it?
-In Italy there are some varieties of lemon that have acquired the IGP certification (meaning protected geographical indication) like the one from Syracuse and the one called Interdonato from Messina; the Lemon of Rocca Imperiale, the famous Amalfi Coast and that of Sorrento … biodiversity is to be celebrated as one of the greatest wealth.
+In Italy, there are some lemon varieties that have acquired IGP (protected geographical indication) certification: the Syracuse Lemon and the Interdonato Messina Lemon; the Rocca Imperiale Lemon, the famous Amalfi Coast Lemon and the Sorrento Lemon…biodiversity is always the greatest asset.

-Be wary of false miracles: the intake of water and lemon every morning fails in the promise to act as a detox.
-Truth be told it can lead to disorders such as gastritis, esophagitis and reflux, as well as damage to tooth enamel.
+Be wary of those who promise you miracles with the intake of lemon and water every morning: not only does this practice do nothing to detoxify, but it can lead to ailments such as gastritis, esophagitis and reflux, as well as damage to tooth enamel.

-According to historians, lemons were known and consumed in Italy since Roman times but were not a particularly favoured fruit.
-Their traces were lost in later times, up to the year 1000 AD, when the Arabs, appreciating its alimentary and therapeutic use, contributed to its spread in the Middle East and then in the Peninsula.
-The resurgence of their use could be also linked to Crusaders and pilgrims returning from the Holy Land between the 11th and 12th centuries.
+According to scholars, lemons were known and consumed in Italy as early as Roman times.
+Not particularly appreciated, traces of it were lost in later times, until the year 1000, when the Arabs, appreciating its dietary and therapeutic use, contributed to its spread to the Middle East and then to the Peninsula, thanks in part to Crusaders and pilgrims returning from the Holy Land between the 11th and 12th centuries.

 - Jana, Paramita, Pradhan Avinash Sureshrao, and Rojina Swayamsiddha Sahu.
 “Medicinal and Health Benefits of Lemon.”